-While it's essential to keep your website fresh with new content posted regularly, it's becoming increasingly important to make sure you're providing your audience with exactly what they want.
+While keeping your website fresh with new content posted regularly is essential, it's becoming increasingly important to ensure you're providing your audience with exactly what they want.

 That's why real-time content customization, or dynamic website personalization, is becoming a huge online trend.

-Presenting your audience with targeted and relevant content – every time they visit your site – will allow you to guide each website user, more quickly, to your site's end goals (whether that's completing a sales transaction, signing up for a newsletter or lead generation).
+Presenting your audience with targeted and relevant content – every time they visit your site – will allow you to guide each website user more quickly to your site's end goals (whether completing a sales transaction, signing up for a newsletter or lead generation).

 Personalized experiences result in visitors sticking around longer and doing more on your website.
-In fact, Econsultancy found that most in-house marketers (94% of those surveyed) agree that dynamic website personalization is vital to success now and heading into the future.
-On the flip side, 74% of online consumers are often frustrated when they are presented with content that is irrelevant to their interests.
+Econsultancy found that most in-house marketers (94% of those surveyed) agree that dynamic website personalization is vital to success now and heading into the future.
+On the flip side, 74% of online consumers are often frustrated when presented with content irrelevant to their interests.

 What Exactly is Dynamic Website Personalization?

-Dynamic website personalization is the automatic and real-time ability to re-architect a website's content for visitors based on a set criteria determined by observed information.
-Criteria can be set based on a wide variety of variables, including interests (based on content they've viewed on your website), links clicked, location, demographic, referral sources, etc.
+Dynamic website personalization is the automatic and real-time ability to re-architect a website's content for visitors based on a set of criteria determined by practical information.
+Criteria can be set based on various variables, including interests (based on the content they've viewed on your website), links clicked, location, demographic, referral sources, etc.

 How Retail Sites Can Benefit the Most

-Dynamically curated sections like, "Related Items" or "Shoppers who bought this also bought..." on product pages are an easy way to get online shoppers to add more to their shopping carts.
+Dynamically curated sections like "Related Items" or "Shoppers who bought this also bought..." on product pages are easy to get online shoppers to add more to their shopping carts.

 Interestingly, a Forrester study found that 90 percent of shoppers that abandon their cart won't return to reclaim it after an hour.
-However, the shoppers that do return to complete their transactions typically spend 55 percent more than shoppers who follow through with transactions without ever leaving the site.
+However, the shoppers who return to complete their transactions typically spend 55 percent more than those who follow through with transactions without ever leaving the site.

-The golden opportunity for retailers to utilize dynamic personalized content happens between the time that the shopping cart is abandoned and when the shopper returns to the site.
-When they come back, they can be presented with content tailored to their previous browsing history that can influence their purchasing decisions to achieve that extra 55 percent of more money spent.
+The golden opportunity for retailers to utilize dynamic, personalized content happens between when the shopping cart is abandoned and when the shopper returns to the site.
+When they return, they can be presented with content tailored to their previous browsing history, influencing their purchasing decisions to achieve that extra 55 percent more money spent.

 How to Start

 Marketing automation companies like HubSpot and Pardot already have dynamic content platforms that can easily be integrated with most content management systems.
-They are equipped with the tools and functionality to create customizable experiences for visitors based on past behaviors and trends.
+They are equipped with the tools and functionality to create customizable visitor experiences based on past behaviours and trends.

 Where to Start